 By now you may feel confident that you know the mass of this ring at the nearest hundredth of a gram, but how do you know that the true value is definitely between 17.43 g and 17.45 g?
 Since you want to be honest, you decide to use another balance that gives a reading of 17.22 g.
 This value is clearly below the range of values found on the first balance, and under normal circumstances, you may not care, but you want to be fair to your friend.
 So, what are you doing now?
 The answer is to know something about the accuracy of each instrument.

 Accuracy and Measurement.

 For our example with the gold ring, there is no accepted value to compare with, and both measured values have the same accuracy, so we have no reason to believe one more than the other.
-We could look up the precision specifications of each balance as supplied by the manufacturer (the Appendix at the end of this laboratory manual contains precision data for most of the instruments that will be used), but the best way to evaluate the precision of a measurement is to compare it to a known standard.
-For this situation, it may be possible to calibrate the balances to a standard mass that is accurate within a close tolerance and traceable to a primary mass standard at the National Institute of Standards and Technology (NIST).
-Calibration of the balances should eliminate the discrepancy between the readings and provide a more accurate mass measurement.
+We may look for the precision specifications of each balance as supplied by the manufacturer (the Appendix at the end of this lab manual contains precision data for most instruments to be used), but the best way to evaluate the accuracy of a measurement is to compare it to a known standard.
+For this situation, it may be possible to calibrate the balances with a standard mass that is precise within a narrow tolerance and traceable to a primary mass standard at the National Institute of Standards and Technology (NIST).
+Calibration of balances should eliminate discrepancy between readings and provide more accurate mass measurement.